korayyenal/credit-risk-analysis-r/README.md

 # Credit Risk Analysis

+The dataset can be accessed by this link: https://drive.google.com/file/d/102q3Ki7qN0pAW2i-WJsOYP1dhO9VEIaW/view?usp=share_link

 ## Problem Description
 In order to minimize loss and maximize profits from lending, banks require careful assessment of their borrowers.
 This has led to credit risk computation becoming a commonly used application of statistics and data science.